Succession Planting Basics

 Direct Seed

-Beets: Being a root crop these can obviously take a little frost, and if you’re not as interested in the leaves, can take quite a bit!
-Beets are great to plant after early peas or bush beans come out for crop rotation.
+Beets: Being a root crop these can obviously take a little frost, and if you’re not worried about the leaves, can take quite a bit of frost!
+Beets are great to plant to replace early peas or bush beans.
 They can also work well after garlic is harvested.
 Consider planting beets in part shade mid-June through mid-July to keep from bolting.
-I love Burpee Golden, and am growing a new white variety this year, Avalanche!
+I love a newish all-white variety, Avalanche!
 More about Beet Love HERE!

 Carrots: One of my favorite succession planting crops!
 Carrots take around 70 days to mature.
 But planting carrots roughly 100 days prior to first frost is recommended for fall carrots.
 You can also add mulch to the tops of carrots to harvest after frosts and freezes.
-Most Nantes types and Calliope Blend are favorites for our fall into winter garden.
+We favors Nantes types for our fall and winter garden.

 Kale: These are a great option at this time because even though they can take a little longer to mature, they can hold in the garden for harvesting well after frost sets in, being hardy almost down to 20F.
+It can be nice to keep harvesting some more tender kale leaves into fall, instead of those giant (and slightly tougher) leaves.
 Scarlet Kale holds amazingly well in our Minnesota late fall.

 Mid June to Mid July

-I usually start the plants listed below in pots, keeping them covered with insect cloth while seedlings and ‘babying’ them by moving to shade or even the garage if the summer temps soar.
+I usually start the plants listed below in pots, soil blocks or seed snails- whatever your preferred method of seed starting.
+This makes it easy to ‘baby’ them by covering with a germination dome and shade cloth or insect netting, and moving to shade or even the garage if the summer temps soar.

-Broccoli + Cauliflower: Start indoors at this time of year to avoid all the cabbage loopers.
+Broccoli + Cauliflower: Start in pots at this time of year to avoid the heat and insect pressure or direct sowing.
 I’ve had good luck keeping in pots, under insect cloth until ready to transplant out end of August.
-I end up planting these in place of other brassicas recently harvested.
+I usually end up planting these in place of other brassicas or bush beans recently harvested.
 Snow Crown Cauliflower and Emerald Crown Broccoli do well in my Fall gardens.

 Cabbages: I tend to grow more Nappa varieties (Slow Bolt is a favorite, even in the fall garden) than anything which tend to mature in about 65+ days.

 Pak Choi: These fast-growing white stalked Chinese cabbages are stars of my early Spring and Fall gardens.
-I tend to plant these after garlic is harvested. *These can take the least frost of any of the fall cabbages*.
+I tend to plant these where I harvested garlic or my first potatoes. *These can take the least frost of any of the fall cabbages*.
 Baby Choi varieties can be ready in 6 weeks, while my personal flavor favorite, Joi Choi, is usually ready to harvest between 50 and 60 days.

 Early August

-Peas: Direct seeding peas in early August tends to do best in our area.
+Peas: Direct sowing peas in early August is the sweet spot in our area.
 They take roughly 60 days to mature and love the fall garden.
 Plant wherever you can sneak in a trellis in summer, after early beans or even cucumbers if they are fading.
 I’ve seeded peas with cucumbers still growing as the bottom leaves have usually been removed by this time.

 Greens: Everything from arugula, lettuces, and spinach love the fall garden.
 Maturing in anywhere from 40 to 60 days, these are good options to direct seed or start in pots after you’ve taken out spent bush beans, brassicas, or even early potatoes.
 Winter Density is a romaine type that does great into fall.